saas

 Frequently Asked Questions on Procurement Negotiation

-1. What are the key skills needed for negotiation in procurement?
+1. What are the key skills needed for procurement negotiation?

 Effective procurement negotiation requires a mix of skills, including communication, research, and emotional intelligence.
 Strong negotiators are organized, empathetic, and adept at creative problem-solving.
 These skills enable them to find win-win solutions, build trust, and secure favorable terms.